 - American Language Programs

 - Intensive English Program

 |36 points for degree completion||Combination of on-campus and online instruction|

 *Does not meet full-time requirements for F1 student visa

-The Executive M.S. in Technology Management is a 16 month executive format program framed by three residencies in New York City.
-The curriculum includes core courses, elective courses, executive seminars, and the Master’s Project.
-Activities during the three 4 to 5 day residencies connect directly to the other program components.
-Throughout the program, coursework is supported by a cutting edge online learning platform designed to enhance and extend the face to face classroom experience.
-Therefore, full participation is critical for degree completion.
+The Executive M.S. in Technology Management is a 16-month executive format program framed by five in-person residencies.
+The program’s New York City cohort travels to Paris for one residency while the Paris cohort travels to New York City for another residency.
+The curriculum, all of which is taught in English, includes core courses, elective courses, executive seminars, and the Master’s Project.
+Activities during the residencies connect directly to the other program components.
+Throughout the program, coursework is supported by a cutting-edge online learning platform designed to enhance and extend the face-to-face residency experience.
+Full participation is critical for degree completion.